NYMEX Crude Oil Futures and Crude Oil

 opportunities are offered through options on the crude oil future contract;

-crack spread options on the pricing differential of heating oil future contracts
+crack spread options on the pricing differential of heating oil future

-and crude oil futures.
+gasoline futures contracts vs. crude oil futures.
 The NYMEX crude oil future

 contract may be the most important energy future contract in the world.